honest-todd/IoT-ids/README.md

 # Kismet Bluetooth tool
 Kismet is a popular open-source wireless intrusion detection system.
 Although it was powerful features such as realtime monitoring, it has limited Bluetooth capabilites.
-Our solution is to streamline filtered Bluetooth Radio Frequency (RF) traffic from Wireshark into Kismet for processing.
+Our solution is to streamline filtered Bluetooth Radio Frequency (RF) traffic and other Bluetooth traffic sources from Wireshark into Kismet for processing.

 Features
 ---------------
-* comma
+* capture Bluetooth Radio Frequency (RF) traffic
+* read and filter capture files
-*
+* authenticate a kismet session
+* add datasources and alerts to kismet
+* alert users of errors or suspicious activity

 Usage
 ------
-1.
+1. Start web server -- this allows us to query the Kismet rest api
 ```
 Kismet
 ```
->sets up rest api to query
+2.

 Requirements
 --------------